The Golden Quarter is almost here. And you know what that means. Shoppers are in a shopping frenzy—from October to New Year’s Eve.

 Discount codes and coupon codes create a sense of urgency.

-Visitors will feel that they only have a limited amount of time to bag a brilliant deal on a desirable item.
+Visitors will feel that they only have a limited amount of time to bag a brilliant promotion deal on a desirable item.
 This can jolt them out of the frenzy and uncertainty that can characterize our shopping habits in the run-up to Christmas.

 You should make discount codes and coupons a regular feature of your marketing promotions for the upcoming year too.